The Once and Future Rye

 The Death of Aubrey Darger is a lightly edited and revised version of the first chapter of the Darger and Surplus novel, Chasing the Phoenix.
 The result?
 A joyous romp and a complete, stand-alone story in its own right.
 This, and the novel, are the only records of what is probably the first time that Postutopian confidence artist extraordinaire Aubrey Darger ever died.

 The Death of Aubrey Darger is hand-stitched, numbered, and signed by the author, Michael Swanwick.
-It is published in an edition of 100, of which
+It was published in an edition of 100, but is now sold out.

 Blue as the Moon